TheEightBot/enterprise-application-patterns-using-maui/validation.md

 The parameters for this method provide the instance of the control that the behavior is attached to, and the old and new values of the ApplyLineColor attached property.
-The EntryLineColorEffect class is added to the control\'s Effects collection if the ApplyLineColor attached property is true, otherwise it\'s removed from the control\'s Effects collection.
+The EntryLineColorEffect class is added to the control's Effects collection if the ApplyLineColor attached property is true, otherwise it's removed from the control's Effects collection.
 For more information about behaviors, see [Implementing behaviors](#implementing-behaviors).